dg/composer-backslasher/readme.md

 How it works?
 -------------

-It simply turn this code:
+It simply turns this code:

 ```php
 namespace A;